Your options for borrowing more

 Representative example

-This representative APR applies to loans of £7,500 to £25,000 over 1 to 5 years for our members with a current account.
+This representative APR applies to loans of £7,500 to £25,000 over 1 to 5 years for our members.
 You could be offered a different rate based on your personal circumstances.
 The maximum you could receive is 29.9%.

 Related links